Online Maximum Independent Set of Hyperrectangles: Arbitrary Hypercubes

 \begin{proof} Suppose $n$ is finite.
 The adversary first gives two disjoint hypercubes as input.
-Then, it (uniformly) randomly ``selects'' one (denote it by $x_1$) and gives as input two disjoint hypercubes that intersect $x_1$ but no other hypercubes from the existing input.
-Next, it randomly selects one of these (denote it by $x_2$) and gives as input two disjoint hypercubes that intersect $x_1$ and $x_2$ but no others.
-It continues this process until it has given $n$ hypercubes as input, at the $k$th level selecting a hypercube $x_k$ and giving as input two hypercubes that intersect $x_1$ through $x_k$ but no others.
-At the end of this process, there is an MIS of size $\bigl\lfloor \frac{n}{2} \bigr\rfloor + 1$ consisting of all the hypercubes not selected by the adversary.
+Then, it (uniformly) randomly ``marks'' one (denote it by $x_1$) and gives as input two disjoint hypercubes that intersect $x_1$ but no other hypercubes from the existing input.
+Next, it randomly marks one of these (denote it by $x_2$) and gives as input two disjoint hypercubes that intersect $x_1$ and $x_2$ but no others.
+It continues this process until it has given $n$ hypercubes as input, at the $k$th level marking a hypercube $x_k$ and giving as input two hypercubes that intersect $x_1$ through $x_k$ but no others.
+At the end of this process, there is an MIS of size $\bigl\lfloor \frac{n}{2} \bigr\rfloor + 1$ consisting of all the hypercubes not marked by the adversary.

 Consider any online algorithm.
 At each level $k$, by symmetry, the probability that it selects only $x_k$ and the probability that it selects only the other hypercube are equal; denote this probability by $p_k$.
 Let $p_{\sup} = \sup \set{p_k}$.
 Then, the expected size of the independent set $X$ constructed by the online algorithm can be bounded as follows.